Clyffe/Clyffe/README.md

 **Hey there, I'm Jacob!**

-I'm a front end developer from Houston, Texas.
-I mainly work with mobile technologies, such as React Native, as well as with Python.
+I'm a full stack engineer from Houston, Texas.
+I mainly work with webdev technologies, such as dotnet and Angular as well as with Python.
 My goals are to learn as much as I can about the things I enjoy working on, and make as many cool things with that knowledge as I can.

 Feel free to reach out to say hello!
 <!-- Actual text -->